Raiondesu/object-to-vuex-store/README.md

     //

-    // Each method (async included) is sconverted into a dispatchable vuex action
+    // Each method (async included) is converted into a dispatchable vuex action.
     // Caveat: methods cannot use other methods, as prescribed by vuex. logout() {
       window.localStorage.clear();
       location.reload();
+      // Also you ca use rootGetters and rootState as if they were on your object: console.log(this.rootState); // logs all root properties
+      console.log(this.rootGetters); // logs all root getters
     },

     async signup(password) {
-      let this = self;
+      let self = this;
       return await json.post('/signup', { username: self.email, phoneNumber: self.phone, firstName: self.name, password });
     },